 - Programme-specific entry requirements are given on each programme’s webpage, which you can access directly through the programme’s listing on this website or Universityadmissions.se.

-Also check relevant application dates and deadlines for the upcoming semester.
-Application deadlines may vary but are usually set in mid-January for the autumn semester and in mid-August for courses starting in the spring semester.
+Be sure to check relevant application dates and deadlines well in advance of the semester you’d like to start your studies.
+Application deadlines are usually set in mid-January for the autumn semester (August) and in mid-August for courses starting in the spring semester (January).

 3. Apply at Universityadmissions.se

-Applications are made through the portal Universityadmissions.se, a central application service where you can apply for up to four different programmes at different universities around Sweden with one application.
+Applications are made through Universityadmissions.se, a central application service where you can apply for up to four different programmes at different universities around Sweden with one application.

 - Online application form (accessed through Universityadmissions.se during each application period)